Wisdom of Healing

 Did you know?

-Ginger is used in a variety of dishes and the flavor can vary with variety, size and whether it is cooked a long while, added toward the end of preparation, or used raw.
+Ginger is used in a variety of dishes and the flavor can vary with variety, size and whether it is cooked a long while, added toward the end of preparation, or used raw. | Ginger is one of the highest known sources of proteolytic (protein-digesting) enzymes, approximately 180 times higher than papaya. | Vegetable and meat marinades, prepared with fresh or dried ginger, help tenderize proteins and makes other nutrients more available, increasing their digestibility. |

 Ginger is shown to possess a wide variety of beneficial constituents to improve digestive and overall health.
 Ginger is well known to help protect us from many food-borne pathogens, including those found in several food scares in recent years, E. coli, Salmonella and Shigella.
+Some of the numerous benefits associated with ginger include:

 Fresh ginger, or ginger tea, tincture, syrup or capsules can be consumed with meals to improve digestion and help relieve digestive distress.
 Try organic ginger when you've overeaten, chosen poor food combining, eaten foods you know upset your digestion, or if you've had too many party foods.
 Ginger has been used for centuries for hangovers, too!